thekiwismarthome/Rotary-Display---Clock-Heat-Pump-Light-Dimmer/README.md

-# Rotary-Display - Clock | Heat Pump | Light Dimmer Control
+# Rotary Display - Clock | Heat Pump | Light Dimmer Control
 This uses the Rotary Display and has a Clock, Heat pump and Light Dimmer control

 ## THIS IS STILL BEING DEVELOPPED.
 THE CODE IS SHIT - TO BE TIDIED UP